dasniko/keycloak-extensions-demo/README.md

 [MagicLink Authenticator](./magiclink) - demo authenticator which sends a magic link to the user with which the user can login without needing to provide a password.

+[Captcha Authenticator](./captcha) - demo authenticator in which the user needs to solve a math task and submit the result, before successful authentication.

 ## Keycloak Event Listeners

 ### Session Restrictor